konsumer/pipdloader/README.md

 > [!WARNING]
 > I stopped at trying to get this all working.
 Pysound has a lot of considerations for hooking it up in the same thread, It might be usable as a start to some of these ideas, but the sound is very crackly on a pi.
-I have moved on to making native puredata extensions like [pi8encoder](https://github.com/konsumer/8encoder/tree/main/puredata-pi8encoder) and just ignoring the python part (I can make a GUI in Gem or whatever.)
+I have moved on to making native puredata extensions in [pippd](https://github.com/konsumer/pipd/tree/main/drivers) and just ignoring the python part (I can make a GUI in Gem or whatever.)

 The idea with this is that you can load puredata patches, headless, that can interact with pi GPIO using simple messages.